Iran threatens Israel and the United States after the biggest attack on the world's largest gas field

 Gas and oil prices rise after Tehran threatens to attack energy facilities in the region

-Located in the heart of the Persian Gulf, the Pars South/North Dome is the world's largest natural gas condensate field, covering an area of 9,700 square kilometers.
+Located in the heart of the Persian Gulf, the South Pars/North Dome field is the world's largest natural gas condensate deposit, covering an area of 9,700 square kilometers.
 The majority, 6,000 square kilometers, lies within Qatari territorial waters, in what is known as the North Dome.
 The remaining 3,700 square kilometers are in Iranian territorial waters, in what is called South Pars, where the projectiles struck on Wednesday.
-The total hydrocarbon content is estimated at approximately 51 trillion cubic meters, a volume of gas that could sustain Catalonia's current consumption for 10,200 years.
-It represents 20% of the world's gas reserves.
+It is estimated that there are approximately 51 trillion cubic meters of hydrocarbons in this field, a volume of gas that could sustain Catalonia's current consumption for 10,200 years.
+This represents 20% of the world's gas reserves.
 In short, it is the largest fossil fuel reserve on the planet, as its energy production capacity surpasses that of the Ghawar oil field, the world's largest.

 At the beginning of 2026, before the start of the war, Qatar was producing approximately 524 million cubic meters of gas per day, representing 80% of the Qatari government's revenue.
 In contrast, due to sanctions and mismanagement, Iran was already having more difficulty exploiting its side of the field, and was "only" extracting about 57 million cubic meters per day.
 Even so, it accounted for 70% of the Islamic Republic's total gas production, according to BBC data.